0AbsZero0/ActionsFundamentals/README.md

 - [Runner Images](https://github.com/actions/runner-images)
 - [Awesome Runners](https://github.com/jonico/awesome-runners)
 - be careful when hosting own Runners to not have it accessible to the public
+- Runner: the machines that execute jobs in a GitHub Actions workflow

 ## ⚡ Prerequisites